UDST/urbansim_templates/docs/source/getting-started.rst

 Installation
 ------------

-UrbanSim Templates has been tested with Python versions 2.7, 3.5, and 3.6.
-Installation in Python 3.7 is currently blocked by Orca's PyTables requirement.
+UrbanSim Templates is tested with Python versions 2.7, 3.5, 3.6, and 3.7.

+As of Feb.
+2019, there is an installation problem in Python 3.7 when using Pip (because of an issue with Orca's PyTables dependency).
+Conda should work.

 .. note::
     It can be helpful to set up a dedicated Python environment for each project you work on.
 This lets you use a stable and replicable set of libraries that won't be affected by other projects.
 Here are some good `environment settings <https://gist.github.com/smmaurer/f3a4f424a4aa877fb73e1cb2567bd89d>`__ for UrbanSim Templates projects.